joshbegley/nyt-latest/README.md

 `Greece will require visitors from Russia to show a negative COVID-19 test before entering the country between Sept.
 7 and Sept.
 21, its civil aviation authority said on Wednesday.`\
 https://nytimes.com/reuters/2020/09/02/world/europe/02reuters-health-coronavirus-greece-russia.html?searchResultPosition=4

-**Madrid Shuts Teacher Testing Centre as Virus Fears Grow**\
+**Madrid Shuts Teacher Testing Center as Virus Fears Grow**\
-`Authorities in Madrid shut down a coronavirus testing centre for teachers on Wednesday after large crowds formed outside, while the health ministry diagnosed 3,663 new cases of the virus, down from a peak of nearly 10,000 recorded in Spain last Friday. `\
+`Authorities in Madrid shut down a coronavirus testing center for teachers on Wednesday after large crowds formed outside, while the health ministry diagnosed 3,663 new cases of the virus, down from a peak of nearly 10,000 recorded in Spain last Friday. `\
 https://nytimes.com/reuters/2020/09/02/world/europe/02reuters-health-coronavirus-spain.html?searchResultPosition=5

 **4 Members of Congress Question NFL on Concussion Payments**\